digitalohm/assimil8or-helpers/README.md

 # Slicer

 The idea is a simple script that spits out preformatted text that divides a sample into 8 equal lengths (some precision lost from rounding).
 I created this so that I could more easily divide zones and then fine tune the start and stop settings at the module.
-It currently outputs the voltage table associated with the XOR NerdSeq that maps C-4 and up (incrmenting by note) to each Zone 8 thru 1 (in that order).
+It currently outputs the voltage table associated with the XOR NerdSeq that maps C-4 thru G-4 to each Zone 8 thru 1 (in that order).
 It would be neat if the community would add more voltage tables for their specific sequencers and workflows.

-This is still being tested

 # Thanks